nathan-sunday/nathan-sunday.github.io/_pages/about.md

 I am a PhD candidate in the [Department of Economics](https://lsa.umich.edu/econ) at the University of Michigan and am on the **2026–2027 economics job market**.

-My research interests lie at the intersection of public and development economics, with a focus on how fiscal policy and institutional reforms shape firm behavior, labor markets, and economic development.
-My current work uses administrative firm-level tax data from Uganda to study how property taxation and decentralization affect firm behavior, the fiscal capacity of the central state, as well as welfare implications.
+My research interests lie at the intersection of public and development economics, with a focus on how fiscal policy and institutional reforms shape firms, labor markets, and economic development.
+My current work uses administrative firm-level tax data from Uganda to study how property taxation and decentralization affect firm activity and the fiscal capacity of the central government, as well as their broader welfare implications.

 I previously worked as a Research Analyst at the [Economic Policy Research Centre (EPRC)](https://eprcug.org/), a policy research think tank in Uganda.
 I have also gained exposure to national development planning processes through my role as a PhD Fellow at the [National Planning Authority (Uganda)](https://npa.go.ug/) in the summer of 2024.
 I hold a Master of Arts in Economics and a Bachelor of Science in Education (Economics and Mathematics) from Makerere University.